 This higher price point translates into greater revenue potential for B2B SaaS companies.
 Moreover, B2B SaaS often operates on a subscription-based model, ensuring a steady and recurring revenue stream.

-2. Longer Customer Lifespan: In the B2B space, customer relationships tend to be more long-term compared to B2C.
-Businesses rely on software solutions to support their operations and processes consistently over an extended period.
+2. Longer Customer Lifespan: In the B2B space, customer relationships are more long-term than B2C.
+Businesses consistently rely on software solutions to support their operations and processes over an extended period.